 Kazuo Ishiguro’s novel, Never Let Me Go, was one of the disappointing overhyped books I read last year, which surprised me since I loved The Remains of the Day.
 For all you Downtown Abbey lovers out there, this is one book you’ll love.
 Stevens, an old English butler (à la Mr. Carson) decides to take a vacation and contemplate his many years of service and his unrealized love for the former housekeeper.
 A thoughtful portrayal of the importance of balancing personal and work lives, The Remains of the Day is one of the best books to read this summer.

 I have loved every Kate Morton book I’ve read, and this one is simply brilliant.
 It all starts when sixteen-year-old Laurel Nicolson witnesses her mother Dorothy stab a man to death on a calm summer day.
 If that doesn’t get your interest piqued, I don’t know what will.
 Kate Morton masterfully unfolds the back story of Dorothy’s life during the war.
 The more you learn about Dorothy, the more you’ll keep wanting more.
 If you love figuring out the twists and turns of novels, you’ll love this book.
 I, for one, did not guess the ending.
-If you love World War II novels, this is definitely belongs on your summer reading list.
+If you love World War II novels, this book belongs on your summer reading list.

-While I read a ton of World War 2 novels, Isometimes find novels about the First World War even more fascinating, probably because they are less common.
+While I read a ton of World War 2 novels, I sometimes find novels about the First World War even more fascinating, probably because they are less common.
 This simple but unforgettable story focuses on the lives of two brothers – Charlie and Thomas Peaceful.
-Tommo, too young to enlist, has lied about his age in order to follow his brother to the front lines of the war.
-Told over the course of one night, Tommo reflects back on the events of his life and contemplates a grim future.
+Tommo, too young to enlist, has lied about his age to follow his brother to the front lines of the war.
+Told over the course of one night, Tommo reflects on the events of his life and contemplates a grim future.
 A poignant reminder of the horrible realities of war, Private Peaceful is a powerful book that will stay with you long after you’ve read it.

 What are the best summer reads on your summer reading list?